raj638111/access-log/README.md

 # How to run the Dockerized App and validate results?

 :point_right: **Note**: The dockerized app is only for demo and uses `--master local[*]`.
 For prod deployment, we would still need to deploy the standalone jar.
-Although it is possible to configure the Dockerized app to connect to specific Spark Master (or) Mesos (or) Yarn, this dockerized app is not configured / tested for that.
+Although it is possible to configure the Dockerized app to connect to specific Spark Master (ie Mesos (or) Yarn or Standalong), this dockerized app is not configured / tested for that.

 ### Download the image from Docker Hub...